nyingimaina/profiling/README.md

 ## Features

 -   **Automatic Service Discovery:** Scans your assemblies to find and register services for profiling with a single command.
--   **Attribute-Based:** Simply add an attribute to your interfaces to start profiling.
+-   **Flexible Attribute-Based Control:** Add an attribute to interfaces, classes, or methods to control profiling.
 -   **DI Integration:** Easily registers profiled services with your `IServiceCollection`.
 -   **Async Support:** Seamlessly profiles both synchronous and asynchronous (Task-based) methods.
 -   **Configuration-Based:** Enable or disable profiling globally via your `appsettings.json` file.